Come Join Our Community!

 I am applying to Georgetown University’s main campus in Washington, DC.
 May I use the GU-Q institutional codes for TOEFL, Duolingo, IELTS, SAT, or ACT?

 GU-Q institutional codes are sent directly to the GU-Q Office of Admissions and are not received or reviewed by the main campus Office of Undergraduate Admissions.
 If you are applying to our home campus in Washington, DC, please use the appropriate institutional codes.

 My grades in math are weak, but my English scores are quite strong.
 Do I need high math scores for admission to GU-Q?

-The School of Foreign Service core curriculum includes a minimum of four required courses in economics.
+The School of Foreign Service core curriculum includes a minimum of three required courses in economics.
 A strong high school math background and strong SAT/ACT math scores indicate to the admissions committee that a student will do well in the required courses.
 This is an important consideration.

 My first language is English.
 Do I still need to submit Duolingo, TOEFL or IELTS results?

 Please see our English language proficiency test waiver policy.
 Please note that the granting of the English Language Proficiency Exam requirement is subject to the discretion and approval of the Office of Admissions.

 I’d like to have my SAT/ACT test requirement waived based on my academic history.
 Is this possible?

 Traditionally, GU-Q does not offer SAT/ACT waivers on a basis of academic history.
 However, for fall 2024 applicants, Georgetown University in Qatar is implementing a flexible approach to our standardized testing requirements.